Alexx147896/Football-Results/README.md

 # **💻 Stack:**

-I used React and an API to fetch the live results and standings
+I used React and an API to fetch live results and standings.